browserslist/caniuse-lite/README.md

 ### `lite.agents`

-caniuse-db provides the `agents` key in the full `data.json`, which includes all of the data. caniuse-lite provides this data instead, which has the `usage_global`, `prefix` and `prefix_exceptions` keys from the original.
-Note that the `versions` key is also included, but unlike caniuse-db, there are no `null` values included with this data.
+caniuse-db provides a full `data.json` file which contains all of the features data.
+Instead of this large file, caniuse-lite provides this data subset instead, which has the `prefix`, `prefix_exceptions`, `usage_global` and `versions` keys from the original.

-### `lite.feature(json)`
+### `lite.feature(js)`

-The `feature` method takes a file from `data/features-json` and converts it into something that more closely represents the `caniuse-db` format.
+The `feature` method takes a file from `data/features` and converts it into something that more closely represents the `caniuse-db` format.
 Note that only the `stats` and `status` keys are kept from the original data.

 ### `lite.features`

 The `features` index is provided as a way to query all of the features that are listed in the `caniuse-db` dataset.
-You should probably pair this index with the `feature` method to get something more human-readable.
+Note that you will need to use the `feature` method on values from this index to get a human-readable format.

-### `lite.region(json)`
+### `lite.region(js)`

-The `region` method takes a file from `data/region-usage-json` and converts it into something that more closely represents the `caniuse-db` format.
-Note that *only* the usage data is exposed here (the `data` key in the original files), with any `null` values removed.
+The `region` method takes a file from `data/regions` and converts it into something that more closely represents the `caniuse-db` format.
+Note that *only* the usage data is exposed here (the `data` key in the original files).

 ## Contributors